yousifj129/Chatbot-with-Voice/README.md

 3. Exiting the Application:
    - Close the chatbot window or press `Ctrl+C` in the terminal to stop the application.
    - The speech recognition and text-to-speech engines will be stopped automatically.
+     Note: the application doesnt close sometimes when the windows is closed, check your task manager and see the ram usage.

 ## Customization